d3cod3/ofxVisualProgramming/README.md

 # OF COMPATIBLE RELEASE

-## 0.11.2 STABLE (official download from [OF site](https://openframeworks.cc/))
+## 0.12.0 STABLE (official download from [OF site](https://openframeworks.cc/))
-> Compiled/tested with QTCreator on osx/linux/windows
+> Compiled/tested with QTCreator on osx/linux
-> Working on native VisualStudio Windows compiling...

-If you want to build ofxVisualProgramming, just download OF0.11.2 for your OS (osx, linux, windows) and follow the setup guide for [qtcreator](https://www.qt.io/) IDE.
+If you want to build ofxVisualProgramming, just download OF0.12.0 for your OS (osx, linux, windows) and follow the setup guide for [qtcreator](https://www.qt.io/) IDE.

 # REFERENCE